jmelot/SoftwareImpactHackathon2023_InstitutionalOSS/README.md

 * `human_curated` - ROR ids that a human identified as being affiliated with a piece of software (see `RRID to ROR Software Mapping Data` below)

 ## Resources

+All paths are relative to the `resources` directory.

 * Regex for grabbing GitHub repos from freetext: `(?i)github.com/([A-Za-z0-9-_.]+/[A-Za-z0-9-_.]*[A-Za-z0-9-_])`
 * Script for extracting urls of Github orgs/users: `get_github_org_url.py` - part of ROR url to GitHub org/user url linking